He did not arrive as a neutral bureau lifer

 The warning signs were in his own words before confirmation

-Before Patel got the job, AP reviewed more than 100 podcasts he hosted or appeared on and said he had habitually denigrated the investigations into Trump, criticized the FBI institution he was about to lead, and expressed sympathy for Jan.
+Before Patel was confirmed, AP reviewed more than 100 podcasts he hosted or appeared on and said he had denigrated Trump-related investigations, criticized the FBI, and expressed sympathy for Jan.
 6 defendants.
-That is not a portrait of a future bureau chief trying to signal distance from partisan grievance.

-The Senate's own written questions pushed even harder.
-Senators cited Patel's book appendix identifying 60 people as members of the 'Executive Branch Deep State,' his claim at the hearing that the appendix was just 'a glossary in the back,' and his prior statement that 'we're gonna come after the people in the media' and 'figure out' whether it would be criminal or civil.
-Even without a final legal finding, that is a very unusual public record for an FBI nominee.
+Senators cited Patel's book appendix identifying 60 people as members of the 'Executive Branch Deep State,' his hearing claim that the appendix was just 'a glossary in the back,' and his prior statement that 'we're gonna come after the people in the media' and 'figure out' whether it would be criminal or civil.

 In the same written answers, Patel made commitments that sounded conventional.
 He said FBI personnel decisions should be based on performance and adherence to law, that no one would be terminated for case assignments, and that agents assigned to investigate Trump did not become 'Deep State' simply by doing their jobs.